 7 Secrets to Decorating Like the French

 The French might be the world’s most stylish denizens.
-From their perfectly tied scarves to their impeccably delicate desserts, les Français gave sophistication its name.
+From their perfectly tied scarves to their impeccably delicate desserts, it’s as if les français gave sophistication its name.
 Naturally, French style extends to interiors, and, well, we believe we’ve cracked the code.
-Read on for seven secrets to decorating like the French.
+Follow these seven tips to give your home a touch of Parisian chic.

-French closets, if they exist at all, are nowhere near as expansive as American ones.
+French closets are nowhere near as expansive as American ones.
 The French answer to the closet is the armoire, a freestanding storage piece that has drawers, shelves, and/or a hanging rod.
 Add one to your bedroom to hold your clothing or to your bathroom to store linens and towels.

 Many French homes—especially in Paris—are graced with stunning historic architecture; after all, the country is much older than ours.
 Thus, the French have developed the great skill of celebrating the intricate bones of their homes, rather than fighting them.
 If you have carved-wood detailing, leave your walls white so the sculpture can be the star of the show.
 Have beautiful herringbone floors?
 Skip that rug or use a glass table to show them off.